LGBT@Work Conference & Networking Cocktail After Party

 - Opportunities to directly network with International Corporate Recruiters seeking highly qualified LGBTQ and ally talent.
 As a conference participant, you are eligible to submit your CV to the official 2018 LGBT@Work CV Book which will be distributed to our 2018 Corporate Sponsor Recruiting Specialists.
 Last year, CV Books were given to companies including Google, Amadeus, SAP, and McKinsey & Company (just to name a few) - And most importantly, some of our attendees who participated in the LGBT@Work CV Book were offered job interviews and in some cases were HIRED!

-- Networking Cocktail after party with attendees, speakers, and corporate sponsors
+- Networking Cocktail after party with VIP's, conference speakers, and corporate sponsors

 - Refreshments, dinner tapas-style & open bar